 - 4-8 Years: Sandalwood, Vetiver, Patchouli

 (i.e. Oils that contain a high percentage of sesquiterpenes and/or sesquiterpenols have the longest shelf life.
 Although the aromatic quality of these oils may improve over time, their therapeutic quality can still diminish.
+Thus for therapeutic use, it may be wise to use within the lower threshold of 4 years.
 Other oils that contain a significant percentage of sesquiterpenes and/or sesquiterpenols include Copaiba Balsam, Gurjun Balsam and Myrrh.
 Some Cedarwood distillations have higher sesquiterpene concentrations.)

 Source: "Lemon On The Rocks: Keep Your Essential Oils Cool" (Robert Tisserand, 2013) [Web site].